francoameri/home-lab/v2/README.md

 ## Status

 🚧 **Active, in progress.** Build started August 2026.
-Firewall, VLAN segmentation, switch, Proxmox host, DNS (Pi-hole + Unbound redundancy), and a Prometheus/Grafana monitoring stack are all live.
+Firewall, VLAN segmentation, switch/AP, Proxmox host, DNS (Pi-hole + Unbound redundancy), and a Prometheus/Grafana monitoring stack are all live.
 NAS is planned, not yet deployed.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>